Market Analysis

 Why Glass-Based Perovskite Matters

 Building-integrated photovoltaics (BIPV) have long promised to turn every sunlit surface into a source of clean energy.
-Panasonic’s glass-based perovskite modules, developed over more than a decade, offer a compelling evolution of this vision.
+Panasonic’s glass-based perovskite modules, developed over more than a decade, offer a potential evolution of this vision.
 Instead of bulky silicon wafers, they use a thin perovskite crystal layer — less than one micrometer thick — deposited on glass via advanced inkjet printing technology.
 This approach allows for custom transparency, size, and even decorative patterns, enabling architects to balance aesthetics with energy generation.

 The glass substrate not only supports structural integration but also shields the perovskite layer from moisture and oxygen — key factors that historically limited perovskite lifespan.
 As of 2023, Panasonic achieved a certified 18.1% power conversion efficiency on an 802 cm² module, a notable jump from earlier prototypes (Panasonic official data).